ctfer-io/ctfd-chall-manager/webdocs/learn-more/mana/_index.md

 **This system helps administrators control the use of resources on CTF infrastructures.**

-Combined with the [flag variation engine](/docs/chall-manager/challmaker-guides/flag-variation-engine/) feature of chall-manager, mana also helps minimize *Flag Holding*.
+Combined with the [flag variation engine](/docs/chall-manager/challmaker-guides/flag-variation-engine/) feature of chall-manager, mana also helps minimize *Flag Hoarding*.
 To progress, players must submit flags and destroy instances to reclaim mana.
 If players choose to hoard flags until the last moment, mana limits their ability to continue, adding a strategic element to the competition.

 ## How it works